qingyu125/improvement-based-on-VISCO/README.md

 ```

 ## Citation
-Please cite our paper if this repository inspires your work!
+Please cite the paper if this repository inspires your work!

 ```
 @inproceedings{wu2025visco,